MANIKUMAR98/UFMarketPlace/Sprint3.md

   - Click "Cancel."
   - Verify that the password change form is no longer displayed.

+### 8. **Deleting User ID**

+- **Purpose**: Ensures that the user ID deletion functionality works as expected and handles errors gracefully.
+- **Test Steps**:
+  - Render the `Profile` component.
+  - Simulate a click on the "Delete Account" button.
+  - Confirm the deletion action in the modal dialog.
+  - Verify that the `authService.deleteUser` function is called with the correct user ID.
+  - Check for a success message if the deletion is successful.
+  - Verify that the user is redirected to the login page after account deletion.

 ## Test Utilities

 - **`render`**: Renders the component in a simulated environment.